wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/VSMOverview.md

 To reiterate the important point above, these Models contain the Data and Actions that the View will use.
 Each Model should be scoped to a specific State and should be as narrowly scoped as possible.
 (Think: Single-purpose Models) You can have any number and combination of States and Models.
 Together, these represent the functionality of your feature requirements.

 In contrast, other architectures use a single ViewModel that contains the Data and Actions of _the entire feature_, often accessible in any State.
 This is a critically important distinction between VSM and other architectures.
-VSM provides additional safety by using the type-system to protect Data and Actions against unintended access.
-Attempting to read data where it shouldn't be read, or call functions where they shouldn't be called will result in a compiler error.
+VSM provides additional safety by using the type-system to protect Data and Actions against unintended access. **Attempting to read data or call functions from the wrong state will result in a compiler error instead of a runtime error.**

 ### Up Next

-Now that you understand how VSM generally works, you can begin implementing features using VSM in the next article: <doc:FeatureRequirements>.
+Now that you understand how VSM generally works, you can learn how to implement features using VSM in <doc:FeatureRequirements>.